Article summary:

 - 74% still manually transfer data into CRM systems at least weekly

-Then, the founder had to step in and keep things moving because they’re the only one who knows the customer and the deal.
+Every time, the founder has to step in and keep things moving because they’re the only one who knows the customer and the deal.

 Missing data hides real deal risk: